Panasonic G9 vs Nikon D80

 Feature comparison: Panasonic G9 vs Nikon D80

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the G9 has an electronic viewfinder (3680k dots), while the D80 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the G9 offers a wider field of view (100%) than the one in the D80 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the G9 has a higher magnification (0.83x vs 0.62x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic G9 and Nikon D80 along with similar information for a selection of comparators.

 One feature that is present on the G9, but is missing on the D80 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The G9 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the D80 does not have a selfie-screen.